All Episodes

 And for the good of the party, you both are out.

-If you want to live, sign this document, we'll make sure you find other things to do, but you're not going to run for office in this party.
+We'll make sure you find other things to do, but you're not going to run for office in this party.

 And I'm sure the same thing happened to Larry Summers.

-You you can't have a bunch of C and D students get out of school, so they were elevating the grades, and he didn't want to do that.
+You can't have a bunch of C and D students get out of school.

-And have you heard about the controversy up at the Detroit Zoo?
+Have you heard about the controversy up at the Detroit Zoo?

-All right, this this is um this is pretty good.
+All right, this is pretty good.

-Big controversy at the uh at the Detroit Zoo.
+Big controversy at the Detroit Zoo.

-And Barbara Rose Collins, one of the council members, said, Look it.
+And Barbara Rose Collins, one of the council members, said, look it.

 This is our zoo, and you're telling us we can't run it because we're black.